ehc-io/ddos-183/docs/setup.rst

   For Silverline signaling we will be leveraging both the DHD built-in signaling, as well as bandwidth utilization reporting for Hybrid DDoS protection.

     #.
-Go to System->Platform menu and change the hostname as below.
+Go to System-> Platform menu and change the hostname as below.
 This will make easier to identify alerts from your particular device in the Silverline Portal.
 When finished, click **Update**.

         ``dhd-[student#].latam.f5demo.com``

         |image8|

     #.
-In Device Management->Devices select the device and then click “Change Device Name”.
+In Device Management->Devices select the device and then click **Change Device Name**.

         |image9|